 and doing outdoor activities.

-Adam MacDonald BHSc, RTT
+Adam MacDonald BHSc, RTT, RTMR

 Role: Radiation Therapist, Nova Scotia Cancer Center